All Products

 • Solution 2: Change the storage class of the bucket used by the backup vault to Standard.

-If you want to store backup data in Archive Storage, you can configure a lifecycle rule to automatically convert the storage class and restore the data before restoration.
+If you want to store backup data in Archive Storage, you can configure a lifecycle rule to automatically convert the storage class.
+You must restore the data before you can perform a recovery.
 For more information, see Convert storage classes.

 Issue

-The status of the backup task is Failed and the "HBR backup request failed" error is returned.
+The status of the backup job is Failed and the "HBR backup request failed" error is returned.

 Cause